tanaikech/go-rearrange/README.md

 - **Back space** is used for reset the rearranged data.
 - **Ctrl + c** and **Escape** are used for finishing rearranging.

+# Applications
+- [gorearrange](https://github.com/tanaikech/gorearrange) : This is a CLI tool to interactively rearrange a text data on a terminal.

 <a name="Update_History"></a>
 # Update History
 * v1.0.0 (October 15, 2017)